numerodix/master-the-mind/mindfulness_workshop/index.rst

   fingers of the other hand.
 This touch creates a sensation that the mind can perceive and therefore pay attention to, making it less likely to wander.

+Avoid assessing how well your meditation session is going, and how well it's going compared to other sessions.
+The mind is ever changing, and your sessions will differ too.
+Meditation is about practice, not about doing "well" or "not well".

 7/11 breathing and anchoring to calm down (practice)